Travel Trailers and Solar on the Side

 Installing Solar Panels for RVs

 Although installing a system requires a lot of work, having the system prewired makes a big difference.
 It means the owner doesn’t have to take the trailer apart to conceal the wiring.
-However, just because the hard part came pre-done doesn’t mean the rest is a cakewalk.
+However, just because the hard part came done already doesn’t mean the rest is a cakewalk.
 An incorrectly installed solar array could cause an electrical fire.
 Even if a professional does the installation, it’s good to know the basics.

 The Essentials for an RV Solar Array